Fair Class-Incremental Learning using Sample Weighting: Experiments

 \subsection{Ablation Study}

 To show the effectiveness of \method{} on accuracy and fairness, we perform an ablation study comparing the performance of using \method{} versus using all current task samples for training with equal weights.
 The results for the MNIST and Biased MNIST datasets are shown in Table~\ref{tbl:performance_ablation}.
-The results for DP disparity and other datasets, which are similar, can be found in Sec.~\ref{appendix:ablation}.
+The results for DP disparity and other datasets, which are similar, are in Sec.~\refappendix{appendix:ablation}.
 As a result, applying sample weighting to the current task data is necessary to improve fairness while maintaining comparable accuracy.

-We also investigate how optimizing for one fairness metric influences other metrics.
-Optimizing for a specific fairness metric partially mitigates disparities in other metrics as well (see Sec.~\ref{appendix:ablation_extension} for more details).
+We also investigate how optimizing for one fairness metric influences other metrics in Table~\ref{tbl:performance_ablation_extension_BMNIST_main} and Sec.~\refappendix{appendix:ablation_extension}.
+Optimizing \method{} for a particular fairness metric partially mitigates disparities in other metrics for EO and DP, since both metrics utilize explicitly defined sensitive attributes, though its effectiveness is generally the highest for the targeted metric.
+In contrast, \method{} does not effectively reduce EER disparity, where the sensitive attribute is defined based on the class label rather than an explicitly defined sensitive attribute.